 Our stunning all ability path leads from the pond and Himalayan Valley area up to Jermyn's House.
 We hope you will enjoy watching this area of the Gardens grow and develop.
 We are continuing to plant up the banks surrounding the path and ponds.

-Looking good now All year Formal planting Accessible gardens
+All year Formal planting Accessible gardens